stefanvstein/stonehorse.candy/README.md

 *Back to [Usage](#usage)*

 As seen above functional composition can be a little difficult to read.
 It executes backwards.
-With the thread function you can write nested composition in serial fasion, or backwards if you will.
+With the thread function you can write nested composition in serial fashion, or backwards if you will.

 ```java
 println(list(take(4, rangeFrom(1))));